aumcode/howto/README.md

 The major sections of NFX are segregated into separate folders with corresponding names.

-In the majority of cases no special documentation is required as projects are commented and self-explanatory.
+In the majority of cases no special documentation is required as projects are well commented and self-explanatory.
 Just browse the projects source - all help is in the comments and local markdowns (if any).